andrew/ultimate-awesome/README.md

 - [awesome-jamstack](https://github.com/awesomelistsio/awesome-jamstack) - A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
 - [awesome-javascript](https://github.com/awesomelistsio/awesome-javascript) - A curated list of awesome JavaScript libraries, frameworks, tools, and resources.
 - [awesome-jekyll](https://github.com/awesomelistsio/awesome-jekyll) - A curated list of awesome tools, themes, plugins, and resources for Jekyll.
-- [awesome-journalism](https://github.com/awesomelistsio/awesome-journalism) - A curated list of high-quality tools, resources, and organizations for professional, investigative, data, and digital journalism.
 - [awesome-kotlin](https://github.com/awesomelistsio/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
 - [awesome-kubernetes](https://github.com/awesomelistsio/awesome-kubernetes) - A curated list of awesome tools, resources, and projects for Kubernetes.
 - [awesome-langchain](https://github.com/awesomelistsio/awesome-langchain) - A curated list of resources, tools, examples, and projects using LangChain.